 Securing organization-wide buy-in and commitment to improving safety practices is a major obstacle for many manufacturing and logistics companies today.
 Indeed, top-down safety improvements, however well intended, are likely to fall flat if they lack engagement at all levels of the operation.

 That's why, as you begin to map out your safety transformation, you should be sure to include the following seven areas in your plans.

 By prioritizing these seven focus areas, you'll be able to take a far more proactive approach to workplace safety.
 And that, in turn, should not only improve operational efficiency but position you as a more desirable employer, too.
 It’s the kind of improvement that can pay dividends on your bottom line.

 Manufacturing and logistics companies appear to be making headway when it comes to workplace safety, yet it's also clear there's still a lot of work to be done.
-For example, studies show that more serious workplace injuries occur on Mondays than any other day of the week, and with best-in-class safety processes in place, there's no reason that should be the case.
-Fortunately — armed with the insights from our maturity model — by focusing on the seven areas outlined above, you should be able to change that at your organization today.
+For example, studies show that more serious workplace injuries occur on Mondays than any other day of the week, but with best-in-class safety processes in place, there's no reason that should be the case.
+Fortunately, by focusing on the seven areas outlined above — and armed with the insights from our maturity model — you should be able to change that at your organization today.

 Looking for additional safety tips and insights?
 Download our comprehensive safety maturity and excellence brochure today.